JOHNNYWHITEMIKE/C-A-D-E/README.md

 ## Overview

 C-A-D-E (Community Application Development Environment) is an open-source, full-stack platform designed to empower developers to create, manage, and deploy AI agents with ease.
-Inspired by the [awesome_ai_agents](https://github.com/jim-schwoebel/awesome_ai_agents) repository, C-A-D-E provides a visual interface and powerful tools for working with various AI frameworks and models.
+C-A-D-E provides a visual interface and powerful tools for working with various AI frameworks and models.

 ## Features